How much is the minimum FHA loan down payment?

 How does the FHA loan down payment compare with other low down payment programs?

 There are other programs that require no down payment at all but they have very specific eligibility requirements.

 For most borrowers, the main competitors for FHA loans are ones that conform to Fannie Mae and Freddie Mac’s requirements.
 These are sometimes known as “Conventional 97” mortgages because you can borrow up to 97% of the value of the home.

 This means a down payment of just 3%, which is lower than the FHA’s 3.5% minimum.
 So why does anyone opt for an FHA loan?

 Well, that’s mostly because of the credit score requirements.
 Fannie, for instance, insists on a minimum score of 620 for its fixed-rate mortgages (FRMs) and 640 for its adjustable-rate mortgages (ARMs) to qualify for the Conventional 97 program.
-Some lender require even higher scores.
+Some lenders require even higher scores.

-And, to get the best rates for a Conventional 97, you should have a credit score above 700.
+And, to get the best rates for a Conventional 97, you should have a good credit score above 700.

-If you have a decent credit score, you might opt for a low-down-payment loan from Fannie or Freddie.
+If you have a good credit score, you might opt for a low-down-payment loan from Fannie or Freddie.
 This is because you can cancel mortgage insurance when you’ve paid down the loan.
 FHA requires lifetime mortgage insurance.

 VA loans: Zero down

 VA loans are reserved almost exclusively for veterans who meet minimum service levels, and those now serving in the military.